ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 26/02/2024: My paper "Re-pseudonymization strategies in smart meter data are not robust to deep learning profiling attacks" with Miruna Rusu and Yves-Alexandre de Montjoye has been accepted at CODASPY 2024.
 The paper will be out soon.

-01/02/2024: My paper "Investigating the Effect of Misalignment on Membership Privacy in the White-box Setting" with Daniel Jones, Yves-Alexandre de Montjoye, and Shruti Tople has been accepted at PoPETS 2024!
-We'll make the most recent version available soon.
+01/02/2024: My paper [Investigating the Effect of Misalignment on Membership Privacy in the White-box Setting](https://arxiv.org/abs/2306.05093) with Daniel Jones, Yves-Alexandre de Montjoye, and Shruti Tople has been accepted at PoPETS 2024!

 22/01/2024: I attended the discussion panel of the [Synthetic Data for Biomedical Applications](https://www.datascience.ch/event/synthetic-data-for-biomedical-applications) workshop organised by CHUV and the Swiss Data Science Center.